COLD CASE: Who killed Amanda Byrnes?

 - A security guard who witnessed the panel van claims to have seen a large dog in the rear window, possibly a Rottweiler.

-- The murder weapon has been described as a “wad cutter”
+- The murder weapon was originally described as a “wad cutter”.
+This was never found.

 - Amanda Byrnes was 23 years old in 1991.

 - Originally from Sydney, she had moved to Melbourne only two months prior.